AhmedElsayed5/AhmedElsayed5/README.md

 - Led a team to build a product for a Tourism agency to an international customer that generated +1 million dollars
 - Clients Worked on including, but not limited to (Scientific Research Startups, e-commerce, Marketing Agencies, and Tourism Agencies)
 - Revenue for products: I provided innovative technical solutions such as building websites and designing databases for e-commerce platforms and marketing agencies, where we needed to build customer-focused products that provide seamless experiences for users.
 We helped to increase demand for our client’s products and services.
-- Competed at Algorithms problem solving which led to mastering complex algorithms and data structures (Graph, DP, Recursion, Trees, linked lists, Hash Map, Hash Table, Binary Search)
+- Competed at Algorithms problem solving on Continental level which led to mastering complex algorithms and data structures (Graph, DP, Recursion, Trees, linked lists, Hash Map, Hash Table, Binary Search)
 - Tripleten Software Engineering Program Alumni (MERN Stack)
 - How to reach me: ahmedelsayed11595@gmail.com
 - LinkedIn: www.linkedin.com/in/ahmed-awad95